steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
+    ErrorCodes vs Exceptions
+        Dispatcher
+            ExceptionSolver

+    First, Single, Default
+        ProjectSingle
+            return projectedModels.First<TGetModel>();

     Why is it (intermittently) necessary to run ModelRelief before testrunner? testrunner does initiialize the database....
+        Restore logic?

+    Is the test for stderr output valid?
+        Can the return status be tested?

     Add templates (without a ProjectId) to seed new Prpjects/Models